It’s Hot! How Caregivers Can Protect Senior Loved Ones From Heat Related Illness

 • NSAID pain relievers (can lower body temperature)

-My Mother-In-Law likes her home warm and adamantly objects to the idea of air conditioning.
-We knew how bad the heatwave was bad when after a few days of 90+ degree temperatures, even she succumbed and put on the central air in her condo.
+My mother-in-law likes her home warm and adamantly objects to the idea of air conditioning.
+We knew how bad the heatwave was when, after a few days of 90+ degree temperatures, even she succumbed and put on the central air in her condo.
 When it suddenly stopped working, she called on us to come help her fix it.
 We put in a window unit because no one was available to come out to fix it.
-Not all seniors have the access to help that quickly and not all caregivers live close enough to be able to help.
+Not all older adults have access to help that quickly, and not all caregivers live close enough to be able to help.
 If you are caring for someone, make sure their home or apartment is at a temperature that is comfortable and safe.
-In general, temperatures around 78 degrees.
-If family doesn’t live close by, enlist other people who are willing to check up on them for you.
-This year, volunteers for a local “Meals on Wheels” program in Oregon are providing wellness checks for local seniors and adults with disabilities in addition to dropping off meals.
+In general, temperatures are around 78 degrees.

 Want More Information?